 '''

+/

+\file

+lwmem_opts_template.h

+2

+Template config file

+\brief

+3

 6

-Copyright (c) 2020 Tilen MAJERLE
+Copyright (c) 2024 Tilen MAJERLE

 Permission is hereby granted, free of charge, to any person

 obtaining a copy of this software and associated documentation

-10

 files (the "Software"), to deal in the Software without restriction,

 11

 including without limitation the rights to use, copy, modify, merge,

 12

 publish, distribute, sublicense, and/or sell copies of the Software,

+13

-and to permit persons to whom the Software is furnished to do so.
+and to permit persons to whom the Software is furnished to do so,

 subject to the following conditions:

 15

-16

 The above copyright notice and this permission notice shall be

+17

 included in all copies or substantial portions of the Software.

-18

-THE SOFTWARE IS PROVIDED "AS IS".
-WITHOUT WARRANTY OF ANY KIND.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,

-20

 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES

 21

 OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE

 22

 AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT

 23

 HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,

 24

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING

 25

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR

+26

 OTHER DEALINGS IN THE SOFTWARE.

 27

+28

 This file is part of LwMEM - Lightweight dynamic memory manager library.

 29

+30

 Author:

 Tilen MAJERLE <tilen@majerle.eu>

 31

 Version:

-v1.6.0
+v2.1.0

 32

-33

-#ifndef LWMEM_HDR_OPTS_H
+#ifndef LWMEM_OPTS_HDR_H

+34

-#define LWMEM_HDR_OPTS_H
+#define LWMEM_OPTS_HDR_H

-35
+36

 / Rename this file to "lwmem_opts.h" for your application /

 37

-39
+38

 Open "include/lwmem/lwmem_opt.h" and

-copy & replace here settings you want to change values

-41

-42

-43

-#endif / LWMEM_HDR_OPTS_H /

 '''